sungsoo-ahn/2025/_posts/2025-04-28-do-not-write-jaibreak-papers.md

 * **Reducing the attack success rate by 10% with simple methods is not valuable**.
 We already know that if we make the system more complex, it is going to be harder to attack.
 But we need to advance protections that target worst-case behavior\!
 * **Academics should be working on foundational defenses**.
 Industry is already taking care of scaffolding protections—filters here and there—to prevent misuse.
 Academic work should take long-shot projects that try to understand the broader problem of robustly making models behave the way we want.
 Latent adversarial training<d-cite key="casper2024defending"></d-cite> and circuit breakers<d-cite key="zou2024improving"></d-cite> are good examples of the work we should be aiming for.
 * **Please, be transparent and faithful in your evaluations.** Claiming a perfect defense might make you a cool researcher for a while.
 But watch out, chances are [someone quickly breaks your defense](https://nicholas.carlini.com/writing/2020/are-adversarial-exampe-defenses-improving.html)\!
 Academia provides the perfect environment to take long-shots, fail, and collectively keep improving our methods to solve a very hard problem.
 Negative results can also be very valuable.
 You probably won't be able to solve this on your own\!
 * **Try your best to break your own defense.** You spent a lot of time building a defense and you really want to put it out there.
 You are probably missing the most important part of your work: doing an adative evaluation<d-cite key="carlini2017adversarial"></d-cite>.
 Readers should know how your defense fails, and what they should work on next.
-You can still write a great paper that says “we tried a new defense that looked great against existing attacks, but we found that method X can bypass it”.
+You can still write a great paper that says "we tried a new defense that looked great against existing attacks, but we found that method X can bypass it".
 Again, this is not new and people have been asking for proper adaptive evaluations<d-cite key="carlini2017adversarial"></d-cite> for a long time.
 * **Release your models\!** A good defense should be tested by as many people as possible.
 Let the community red-team it.

 ### Should you work on that next jailbreak paper?